threefoldfoundation/info_sdk/src/3bot_sysadmin/admin_tools/3bot_backup.md

 Select __Deploy a new 3Bot__ -> __Recover__

-Follow the steps in the chatflow and you should be able to recover your 3Bot.
+Follow the steps in the chat flow, and you should be able to recover your 3Bot.

 ## Recovering with minio backup

 Recovering a backup with minio requires some manual work.
-It backs up the configuration in `~/.config/jumpscale` and if autobackup is enabled it'll do so every 24 hours.
+It backs up the configuration in `~/.config/jumpscale`, and if auto-backup is enabled, it'll do so every 24 hours.

 - right now visiting https://localhost/backup/actors/minio/restore will restore the last snapshot available
 - if you want to restore the latest snapshot from shell